Harrylevesque/Expo2026/README.md

 oct 16 - 19
 continue to learn security practices

+oct 20
+explored already existing options to see their weeknesses and their methods
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan